willpitchers/pando/README.md

 ![pando](http://upliftconnect.com/wp-content/uploads/2016/03/pando-trees-1.jpg)
 # pando
 With a file of isolate IDs as input, compile all results (abricate, kraken, mlst, contig and read metrics, LIMS metadata) into a single super-matrix.
-Infer an NJ tree using the alignment-free Andi phylogenomic software.
-Receive the tree and results table as an email at the end of the run.
+Options: infer an NJ tree using the alignment-free Andi phylogenomic software; receive the tree and results table as an email at the end of the run; gather metdata for all isolates; run roary on the isolate set (have a prokka folder in the rundir to save computation time).
 Use a method of choice for displaying the metadata next to the tree (e.g. we recommend [phandango](https://jameshadfield.github.io/phandango/) (web based) and [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) (installed locally on your machine)).
 Can Use it to run roary too.
 Can switch on/off roary or andi or both.

 ### Example run command on MDU servers:
 `time nice python pando.py -i file_of_mdu-isolate_IDs.txt -e recipient@unimelb.edu.au -j job_2467 -n 2016-15949 2016-15442 -x CPE_ongoing_20160801.xlsx`